 The storm drainage system at the proposed development has been designed to create a reduction in the rate and volume of stormwater runoff from the existing site.
-The collection and treatment systems will be in the form of sediment forebays, and a constructed wetland detention basin.
+The collection and treatment systems will be in the form of a sediment forebay, a constructed wetland detention basin, an infiltration area, and three underground infiltration chamber systems.
 Hydrologic computations were performed in order to model the volume and rate of flow of stormwater from the site, under both existing and proposed conditions, for a broad range of design storms.